 1. Think before you borrow

-When you were living on campus, you were always poor, hungry, and looking for free food.
-(Or was that just me?)
-So once you land a job, there’s a big temptation to indulge yourself.
+When you were living on campus, you were always poor, hungry and looking for free food.
+So, once you land a job, there’s a big temptation to indulge yourself.
 After all, you’re a grown-up now, right?
-So you want grown-up toys.

 Better idea: Maintain the thrifty habits you learned in college.
-One of the weird secrets to good credit is to have a lot available but use little.
+One of the weird secrets to good credit is to have a lot available but to use little.
 (More on how that works in a minute.)
-But the main lesson here is that every dollar of interest you pay is one less dollar you have.
-Keep and invest those dollars, and you’ll earn interest – maybe not at the crazy rates credit card companies charge, but as we’ve written before, save just $5 a day, invest it at 10 percent for 30 years, and you’ll end up with $340,000.
+But the main lesson here is that every dollar of interest you pay — for example, on credit cards — is one less dollar you have.
+Keep and invest those dollars.

 There are a lot of misconceptions about how credit scores work.
-Here are the components of your credit score:
+We already mentioned that your utilization ratio — essentially, the amount you owe — impacts your score.
+Here are the components considered in tallying your Fico score, the most important credit score: